-FOR MORE INFORMATION, CONTACT THE SOCIAL SCIENCES DEPARTMENT IN MAWHINNEY HALL, ROOM M380, (315) $498\hbox{-}2301.$
+FOR MORE INFORMATION, CONTACT THE SOCIAL SCIENCES DEPARTMENT IN MAWHINNEY HALL, ROOM M380, (315) 498-2301.

-HIS 101 World History I (3) World History I is the first in a two-course sequence tracing the rise of world civilizations.
-It will examine the social, political, intellectual, and economic development of civilizations in Eurasia, Africa, and the Americas from the beginning until the 16th century.
-Main themes are the Neolithic revolution, urbanization, early empires, conflicts, and interconnections through trade, culture, and religions.
-More broadly the course will expose students to the use of primary and secondary sources and to the identification of change over time, causality, and contingency in historical knowledge.
+HIS 101 World History I (3) World History I is the first course in a two-course sequence tracing the rise of world civilizations.
+The course examines social, political, intellectual and economic development of world civilizations from their emergence to 1600 C.E.
+This course examines the rise of civilizations in Europe, Africa and Asia, the development of world religious traditions, and the growing conflict between world civilizations.